-So far, 40 independent Senators have been named under a new arm’s length appointment process.
+So far, 66 independent senators have been appointed under the new process.

 A public policy expert and a scholar of Cree ancestry took their seats in the Red Chamber this week as Canada’s newest independent senators.

 - Andrew Cardozo fills a vacancy for Ontario.